GvozdevAD/py_rutracker/docs/DOCUMENTATION_EN.md

         print(f"{result.title} - {result.size} {result.unit}")
 ```

+#### `search_all_pages()` - search on all pages

 #### `async search_all_pages(title: str, return_search_dict: bool = False, max_pages: Optional[int] = None) -> list[SearchResult | dict]`

 Asynchronously performs a search by the given title on all pages.
 Requests to different pages are executed in parallel.
+Uses GET requests.

 **Parameters:**
 - `title` (str): Title to search for.